Image Credit: Kilyan Sockalingum

 Let’s dim the lights, switch our mobiles to silent and get on with the show….

-Following two rapturously received, sell-out runs at the Barbican, this five-star, ground-breaking “triumph” (Telegraph) moves to the Gillian Lynne Theatre from 8th March 2025.
+Following two rapturously received, sell-out runs at the Barbican, this five-star, ground-breaking “triumph” (Telegraph) is on at the Gillian Lynne Theatre.
+It is a beautiful and moving show which mixes human performers and puppetry in a remarkable and unique show.

 Winner of six Olivier Awards, My Neighbour Totoro is based on Studio Ghibli’s much loved and hugely respected animated movie.